Medically reviewed by Drugs.com. Last updated on May 27, 2020.

 For children, complications of an umbilical hernia are rare.
 Complications can occur when the protruding abdominal tissue becomes trapped (incarcerated) and can no longer be pushed back into the abdominal cavity.
 This reduces the blood supply to the section of trapped intestine and can lead to abdominal pain and tissue damage.

-Adults with umbilical hernias are somewhat more likely to experience incarceration or obstruction of the intestines.
+Adults with umbilical hernias are somewhat more likely to experience a blockage of the intestines.
 Emergency surgery is typically required to treat these complications.